Build a multi-container app with Docker Compose, then build images with Docker Bake and push them to …

 Parallel Processing

-For longer videos, our system creates multiple smaller transcoding jobs that can run in parallel.
+For longer videos, the system creates multiple smaller transcoding jobs that can run in parallel.
 This approach, recommended in the AWS Media blog, can turn a 2-hour processing job into 30 minutes.

 Performance Monitoring